FAQs

 2. Please shower at some point before your session.
 Schvitzing a bit when it’s 85 in August is one thing…but a three-day-old funk is kinda rude, gang...

-3. Plan to arrive at 10ish minutes before your appointment so you have time to find the place, park, and use the restroom without cutting into your table-time.
+3. Plan to arrive 10ish minutes before your appointment so you have time to find the place, park, and use the restroom without cutting into your table-time.

 • Excellent question!
 There’s a link in the footer menu of every page on this website.

-If you are unable to redeem, step one is to ensure that what you are booking is in alignment with what your credit is actually good for, and when it expired.
-Our software knows which codes will work where (and which ones won't).
+- That what you are booking is in alignment with what your credit is actually good for,

-FAQs about massage in general
+about massage in general

 • Massage Therapy is a broad term applied to all variety of techniques.
 The core similarity of all these techniques is that a massage therapist will rub / knead / push on / stretch a client’s skin, muscles, tendons, and ligaments.
 Sometimes the goal of a session is pain management.
 Sometimes it is for relaxation and stress management.
 Ensuring that you receive the kind of massage therapy session you that is right for you ultimately boils down to communication; so be sure to tell your therapist what your goal for the session is!